kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - As MC: Force Jump to thug to left of Bandon, then Flurry x3 on Bandon
   - As T3: Shield Disruptor x4 on Bandon
   - Swap to Juhani and unpause
-- As Juhani, Run/Force Jump over towards Lashowe while MC and T3 fight Bandon and his thugs
+- As Juhani, run all the way to Lashowe while MC and T3 fight Bandon and his thugs
+  - Don't Force Jump to Bandon or the thugs; this makes them more likely to target Juhani and we want her to get a clean getaway
+  - Juhani can Force Jump to the Shyracks outside the caves
   - Keep an eye on MC's health; T3 can die without issue
   - The XP pop-ups will alert you when Bandon and his thugs die
 - As Juhani, approach Lashowe to start the tukata fight